Child Custody Lawyer in Bastrop, TX

 A competent and experienced family law attorney is needed to advise on each situation and to negotiate or argue as is appropriate in each unique case.
 With decades of experience, the family lawyers at Anderson & Anderson have advised and represented countless parents in all kinds of custody battles.
 Our family law attorneys will help you to exercise your parental rights and fight for the custody of your children.

-Can you choose your own child custody arrangement in Bastrop or Austin?
+Can you choose your own child custody arrangement in Bastrop?

 The easiest way to settle child custody in Texas is for both parents to file a parenting plan proposing a custody arrangement that they both agree to in full.
 These details are often complex and difficult to negotiate, so the process will involve attorneys assisting both parties in either informal negotiations or in alternative dispute resolution processes such as mediation or arbitration.
 Once finalized and filed, the parenting agreement will be approved during an informal court hearing and become legally binding.
 Alternatively, when the parents cannot reach an agreement, the court will decide on a custody arrangement for them.